Terry goes to Libya, and Jane thinks he has forgotten her.

-I stood looking for a few seconds, before closing the door and walking off to the privacy of the WRAF rest room.
-I thought the letter was from my brother Tommy and it surprised me when I realised it was from Ronnie.
-It was written in an unfriendly manner telling me that Tommy had been killed in a road accident.
-It said the funeral had already taken place and there was no need for me to go over to East London, except perhaps to visit my accomplice Marion.
-It went on to say if I continued to pursue a claim against Carol's estate, the family would take action against me for fraud.
+Jane stood looking for a few seconds, before closing the door and walking off to the privacy of the WRAF restroom.
+She thought the letter was from her brother Tommy and it surprised her when she realised it was from Ronnie.
+It was written in an unfriendly manner telling her that Tommy had been seriously injured in a road accident.
+It said that he was in a coma and was not expected to survive.
+It then went on to say that the family believed that it was her fault and there was no need for her to go over to East London, except perhaps to visit her accomplice Marion.
+If she did continue to pursue a claim against Carol's estate, the family would take action against her for fraud.

-I was sitting in a silent state of shock.
-I stood up and made my way to the main rest room.
-Badly needing support from someone, anyone.
+Jane was sitting in a silent state of shock.
+She stood up and made her way to the main restroom, badly needing support from someone, anyone.

-Bob looked up from his easy chair as I opened the door.
-The tears were filling the wide eyes in my ashen face as I stared blankly towards him.
+Bob looked up from his easy chair as she opened the door.
+The tears were filling the wide eyes in her ashen face as she stared blankly towards him.
 "Good God, Jane, what is it, whatever's wrong?"

-Bob stood up and rushed over to me, pleased to be the one to comfort me, to hold me in his arms and try to help to relieve the pain of bereavement.
+Bob stood up and rushed over to her, pleased to be the one to comfort her, to hold her in his arms and try to help to relieve the pain of bereavement.

-I became more annoyed as the days passed, every day checking the letter rack, frustrated, wondering why he hadn't written to me as he promised.
-I was almost sure Bob was lying, but I kept wondering about Terry and the barmaid.
-I even made a trip over to The Eight Bells one night, but although the girl was behind the bar, I couldn't bring herself to ask her.
-I thought of Terry's friend Mark.
+Jane became more annoyed as the days passed, every day checking the letter rack, frustrated, wondering why Terry hadn't written to her as he promised.
+She was almost sure Bob was lying, but she kept wondering about Terry and the barmaid.
+She even made a trip over to The Eight Bells one night, but although the girl was behind the bar, she couldn't bring herself to ask her.
+She thought of Terry's friend Mark.
 Terry was sure to have written to him.
-Mark was alone in the fire section when I walked in and he looked up from recharging a used fire extinguisher.
+Mark was alone in the fire section when she walked in and he looked up from recharging a used fire extinguisher.

 "Have you come to make me a brew, Jane?"

-I noticed the kettle just starting to boil and smiled as I walked over to the table to make his tea.
+She noticed the kettle just starting to boil and smiled as she walked over to the table to make his tea.
 "I was wondering how Terry was getting on in Libya, I thought he must be writing to you."